swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 2- Use [this](https://github.com/actions/cache/blob/main/tips-and-workarounds.md#force-deletion-of-caches-overriding-default-cache-eviction-policy) simple workflow to delete all saved caches, so `Restore .build` step doesn't find anything to restore, and your build starts from a clean state.

-3- Manually delete the caches through GitHub Actions UI:
+3- Manually delete the relevant caches through GitHub Actions UI:

 ![Delete Cache In GitHub UI](delete-caches-in-github-ui.png)